quipucords/quipucords/docs/source/man.rst

 ``qpc scan edit --name=myscan --sources network1source satellite1source``

-If you would like to reset the ``--disabled-optional-products``, ``--enabled-extended-product-search``, or ``--ext-product-search-dirs`` back to their default values, you must provide the flag without adding an argument.
+If you would like to reset the ``--disabled-optional-products``, ``--enabled-ext-product-search``, or ``--ext-product-search-dirs`` back to their default values, you must provide the flag without any product values.

 For example, if you would like to reset the ``--disabled-optional-products`` option back to the default values, you would edit the scan as follows: